ebylmz/Object-Oriented-Programming/lesson/ch11-Seperate-Compilation-and-Namespaces/note.md

 * Namespaces should be unique like your last name, institiuon name...
 (DayOfYearEBY)

+* Namespace groping is parting the namespace and compining in compilation unit for exp. header file contains the decleration and implementation file contains definitions both of are under the same namespace

 * using decleration
     using std::cout; // like variable decleration
  using directive